subegshahi/payload-fyp-2022/README.md

 # Payload (Chartered Flights Booking Application)

-The Payload application is a user-friendly platform built using the **MERN stack**, **Tailwind CSS**, and **Prisma ORM**.
+The Payload application is a user-friendly service built using the **MERN stack**, **Tailwind CSS**, and **Prisma ORM**.
 It simplifies the process of booking tickets for chartered flights, catering to the needs of the niche industry.

 ## Technologies Used